istio/istio.io/content/blog/2018/egress-mongo/index.md

 [Istio Bookinfo sample application](/docs/examples/bookinfo/) and [apply the default destination rules](/docs/examples/bookinfo/#apply-default-destination-rules).

 This application uses the `ratings` microservice to fetch book ratings, a number between 1 and 5.
 The ratings are displayed as stars for each review.
 There are several versions of the `ratings` microservice.
-You deploy the version that uses [MongoDB](https://www.mongodb.com) as the ratings database.
+You will deploy the version that uses [MongoDB](https://www.mongodb.com) as the ratings database in the next subsection.

 The example commands in this blog post work with Istio 1.0.